findechris/lms_mixcloud/README.md

-# Mixcloud Plugin for Logitech Squeezbox media server #
+# Mixcloud Plugin for Logitech Squeezebox media server #

 This is a Logitech Media Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from MixCloud.
 To install make a folder named MixCloud in the Plugin Directory of the Logitech Media Server